 How to Send a Letter or Postcard: Domestic

-Sending mail with USPS is easy!
-Our video will help you with most letters, cards, and postcards you send domestically (inside the U.S.), including U.S. territories and military bases in the U.S. and abroad.
+Sending a letter with USPS® is easy!
+Our video will help you with most letters and postcards you send domestically (inside the U.S.), including U.S. territories and military bases in the U.S. and abroad.

 For how to ship a package, see How to Send a Package: Domestic.